csa2sls: A complete subset approach for many instruments using Stata: Introduction

 \section{Introduction}

 The two-stage least squares (2SLS) estimator is one of the most widely used methods in applied economics.
 Theoretically, the optimal instrument can be achieved by the conditional mean function of the first-stage regression.
 However, in practice, practitioners working with a finite sample face a crucial question of how many instruments one should use, especially when there are many instruments available.
 This is partly due to the well-known trade-off between bias and variance when the number of instruments increases. \citet{donald2001choosing} shows this point clearly by a higher-order Nagar expansion and proposes to choose the optimal number of instruments that minimizes the mean squared errors. \citet{kuersteiner2010constructing} proposes a model averaging approach for the first stage regression and shows that it achieves the optimal weight.
-These approaches, however, require that the practitioner knows the order of importance among instruments.
+These other approaches, however, either require the practitioner to know the order of importance among instruments \citep{donald2001choosing} as the method chooses the first few important instruments, or the practitioner needs to estimate the optimal weights for the instruments \citep{kuersteiner2010constructing}.

-As an alternative, \citet{lee2021complete} proposes a model averaging approach that uses all size-$k$ subsets of the set of available instruments.
+As an alternative, \citet{lee2021complete} proposes a model averaging approach that uses all size-$k$ subsets of the set of available instruments in a cross-sectional regression model.
 This new approach is named as the complete subset averaging two-stage least squares (CSA2SLS) estimator.
 One advantage of the CSA2SLS estimator is that since it uses all subsets, it does not require knowledge of the order of importance among instruments.
 Furthermore, averaging models using equal weights reduces potential efficiency loss in finite samples.
 This is because when estimated weights (instead of equal weights) are used, these become additional parameters in the model and therefore, cause inefficiency when the number of models to be averaged is large.

 We develop a Stata command \texttt{csa2sls} that implements the CSA2SLS estimator.
 It selects the optimal number of subset size $k$ that minimizes the approximate mean squared errors.
 Since the size of the complete subset grows at the order of $2^K$, where $K$ is the total number of instruments, CSA2SLS is computationally intensive.
 To alleviate such a computational burden, the command \texttt{csa2sls} includes options for subsampling and a fast-but-memory-intensive method.